-The people in the organisation nominated as responsible for Child Protection and Safeguarding are:
+The person in the organisation nominated as responsible for Child Protection and Safeguarding is:

-Mark Beeson, Artistic Director: markbeeson@medtheatre.co.uk Abby Stobart, Deputy Artistic Director: abbystobart@medtheatre.co.uk
+Abby Stobart, Co-Artistic Director: abbystobart@medtheatre.co.uk

-3.Policy Aims and Objectives
+3. Policy Aims and Objectives

 Aims

 - To provide a safe environment for children, keeping them from harm. - To ensure staff, project workers and volunteers are kept informed, supported and protected. - To ensure children are respected, taken seriously and listened to. - To provide support and encouragement to parents/guardian/volunteers etc. to address the welfare of children.